sunscreen

-It’s well known and frequently talked about that protecting yourself from the sun is crucial in preventing skin cancer and melanoma.
-Wearing sunscreen, protective clothing, and seeking shade are all things we know to do.
-However, we all make mistakes, including when we’re out and about in the summer months.
+It’s well-known and frequently talked about that protecting yourself from the sun is crucial in preventing skin cancer and melanoma.
+Wearing sunscreen and protective clothing and seeking shade are all things we know to do.
+However, we all make mistakes — including when we’re out and about in the summer months.

-To help keep your skin protected, we’ve listed five commonly made mistakes in the sun, especially when it comes to sunscreen.
+To help keep your skin protected, we’ve listed five common mistakes people make in the sun.

 1. Visiting a Tanning Salon to Prevent Burning